 If you got a grade 3 and will be studying full-time (540+ hours) next year, you’ll need to resit the GCSE; If you got a grade 3 and will be studying part-time (150 – 539 hours), you can take a functional skills qualification instead of GCSE

 If you got a grade 2 or below, you can take a functional skills qualification instead of GCSE

 If you’re going on to an apprenticeship, studying Maths and English will be part of your programme

-For other subjects, your earliest resit opportunity will be in June 2019, and you will also need to resit all written exams.
+Depending on the subject, you could be able to resit your exams in November, or the summer diet the following year.
+Your teachers will have this information for you.
 It is always best to check with your school for exact resit options for your specific subject as these will differ between examining bodies.

 Make a new plan

 If you don’t want to resit your GCSEs, it’s time to make a plan for your future that takes your grades into account.

 If you have a specific career in mind, research all the possible ways you could achieve it.
 Don’t limit yourself to university or even college courses.
 Think wider:

 Apprenticeships combine practical training in a job with study to achieve a qualification.
 You will be working alongside experienced staff in a real working environment, and will be paid during your apprenticeship.
 You will be entitled to the National Minimum Wage.
 Also, you could resit GCSEs or even tackle new ones whilst working.